Understanding Basic RAID Definitions for

 Moreover, if damage to the recording media has occurred on the failed drive in the same physical location as the most critical file stored upon the RAID-0 array (again keeping the example with just two drive elements), even though half of it is completely unscathed as it rests upon the good drive, in general no usable part of this file will be recoverable.
 Reasons pertaining to this reality are precisely what causes RAID-0 to occupy the statistically highest percentage of non-recoverable data storage subsystems.

-It's not unwise to consider all hard disk drive data storage as temporary storage, because when a drive fails, sometimes the information it holds almost literally disappears in a instant, possibly forever.
+It's not unwise to consider all hard disk drive data storage as temporary storage, because when a drive fails, sometimes the information it holds literally disappears in an instant, possibly forever.
 The more drives that make up an array, the more likely array failure becomes.
 In view of all the forgoing, if you are deploying a RAID-0 with eight hard drive elements, it is quite unwise NOT to consider the entire array contents as temporary storage -- VERY temporary.
 Please measure your exposure to data loss very carefully.

 RAID-1 is also known as "mirroring"; the array will always have an even number of drives.
 RAID-1 is the simplest and easiest of all the levels to understand because typically, striping is not used.
 All data stored into the host computer system is written to each of two drives or subsystems automatically, thereby creating two copies of all data: an automatic, up-to-the-second backup of every bit, hence the analogy referring to a "mirror".
 This level of RAID is also arguably the most reliable means of data protection available, but the trade-offs may turn out to be substantial.